-Stevia extracts also inhibit tumour growth at an initial point, preventing it from progressing to malignancy.
+Stevia extracts also inhibit tumor growth at an initial point, preventing it from progressing to malignancy.
 One of the stevia plant’s constituents also possesses anti-inflammatory properties that outperform the anti-inflammatory medication indomethacin.
 According to the findings, Stevia has the ability to be used as a natural cancer therapy.

 In addition to these significant health advantages, stevia extracts and leaves provide a variety of secondary health advantages.
 For example, children’s calorie intake is affected by added sugar in drinks and beverages.
 As a result, stevia aids in the prevention of childhood obesity and cardiovascular diseases.